Walmart suffers disappointing Christmas hit to results

 Some analysts already had warned that mild winter weather in the US could have negative consequences for retailers, as was the case for Target, the main rival of Walmart.

-Even with the disappointing results, Walmart posted a 12.3 percent gain in net income to $4.1 billion.
+Even with the disappointing results, Walmart posted a 12.3 percent gain in net income to $4.1 billion in the quarter, with a 123 percent surge for the full year to just shy of $15 billion.

+Massive social unrest in Chile, where the company has 382 stores, also undermined results in the quarter and "negatively affected operating income by approximately $110 million," the company said, adding that it "continues to monitor the events" in the South American nation.

 Earnings per share of $1.38 compared to the expected $1.43.
 For the coming year, it expects to achieve $5 to $5.15 a share.